jpu234/autopkg-setup/README.md

 Finally, install that package, either by double clicking the file from the browser or with the following command:
 `sudo installer -pkg autopkg-2.7.2.pkg -target /`

+Alternately, we have a policy to download the latest AutoPkg from the Jamf server.
+To use that, enter the command: `sudo jamf policy -id 13019`

 To verify the program is working: `autopkg version` or `/usr/local/bin/autopkg version`

 ## Install `git`